Azure-Samples/streaming-at-scale/eventhubs-streamanalytics-eventhubs/tools/README.md

 - csharp
 products:
 - azure
-- azure eventhubs
+- azure-event-hubs
 extensions:
 - platforms: dotnet
 ---

 # Getting started on processing received message from Event Hubs #

-Azure eventhubs-streamanalytics-eventhubs sample for processing received message from Event Hubs -
+The `eventhubs-streamanalytics-eventhubs` sample demonstrates processing messages from Event Hubs.
+The `EventReceiver` will:

- - Create an EventHubConsumerClient based on Event Hub-level connection string.
+ - Connect to an existing event hub.
- - Read events from EventHubConsumerClient.
+ - Read events from all partitions using the `EventHubConsumerClient`.
- - Processing received message and write to a .csv file.
+ - Process each received message and output to a `.csv` file.

 # Running this Sample #
 To run this sample: